Let’s face it – while receiving money can be very addictive, invoicing is a total nightmare for freelancers, especially designers.

 The first thing you need to do when preparing invoices for your clients is to select good invoicing software.
 There are plenty of invoicing software on the market that will help you create convincing invoices, so you probably don’t need to worry about choosing the right one.

-It is better to use an online invoicing software as it will help you easily track your clients and the amount of money you are owed.
+It is better to use an online invoicing service as it will help you easily track your clients and the amount of money you are owed.
 Some of the invoicing software are paid service while others are free.
-Regardless of the software you decide to use, make sure it meets all your needs with the features you required.
+Regardless of the service, you decide to use, make sure it meets all your needs with the features you required.

 Alternatively you can check out our detailed post – Top Invoice & Accounting services for Freelance Designers.